Scientific Name

 How to Grow and Care for Sedum burrito

-Light: These succulents grow best in locations where they enjoy the full sun for at least six hours daily.
-Most species will tolerate partial shade but will not thrive in deep shade.
+Light: These succulents grow best in full sun for at least 6 hours per day.
+Most species tolerate partial shade but do not thrive in deep shade.

-Soil: Sedums do not like to sit in waterlogged soil, so drainage is essential to prevent root rot.
+Soil: Sedums do not tolerate waterlogged soil, so drainage is essential to prevent root rot.
 Choose a gritty, well-draining soil.

 Watering: Sedum plants are drought-tolerant but do need some water.
-They do their best with regular watering from spring through fall.
-Water thoroughly and wait for the soil to dry out before watering again.
+They do best with regular watering from spring through fall.
+Water thoroughly, then wait for the soil to dry before watering again.

 Propagation: Once you have one Sedum, it is easy to make more by taking stems or leaf cuttings and dividing the plant.
 Sedums are also easy to grow from seed.